C2SM/icon4py/tools/ICON-Liskov_integration_style-guide.md

 # ICON-Liskov integration style-guide

 The idea of the style-guide is to have a unique style, to make reading and maintaining as easy as possible.
-The code should look clean and concise as possible.
+The code should look as clean and concise as possible.
 Also it should be similar to the ACC style-guide: https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/ICON-OpenAcc-style-and-implementation-guide.

 ## General: